Diego195200/data_analysis/PANDAS functions, methods, objects.md

 1. What is the best when using pandas, key-word argument or positional?
 2. I don't know what is the correct name in the Series method: product or prod
 3. View all functionalities of `describe()` method
+4. use of loc[]
+5. STUDY MORE ABOUT MULTIINDEX

+# Data Analysis process

+1. The process of cleaning data is called **wrangling or munging**
+2. Reshaping
+3.

 # Modules, Libraries